 Judging for the 2023 Annual Arthur G. Hooper Decorating Contest will take place

 Homes and businesses in New Russia, Elizabethtown, and Lewis will be judged in categories of Most Original, Most Beautiful, and the Spirit of Christmas.
 Winners will have their names engraved on a permanent plaque and receive a gift from the Social Center.

-Please contact the Center with your address if you wish to be included in our route or nominate a neighbor: 873-6408 or email@example.com.
+Please contact the Center with your name and address if you wish to be included in our route or nominate a neighbor: 873-6408 or email@example.com.

 How to be a Contender

 Many people ask how our winners are chosen.
 Our panel of judges varies each year and has different ideas for what winning decorations should look like.
 However, some tendencies seem consistent among judges from year-to-year.
 If you are looking for advice, here are our tips:

 1. Contact us with your name and address.
 You do not need to sign up to win, but we cannot guarantee you will be on our route unless we know where you live.
 Please feel free to nominate a neighbor!

 2. Judges seem to prefer the look of "warm" lights versus the cool, bright look of some LED's.
 No one is staunchly anti-LED, but a majority of winning decorations have been incandescent or warm LED.
 Most judges do agree the two types should rarely be mixed.